Coronavirus Disease 2019 (COVID-19)

 Variants

-Like other viruss, SARS-CoV-2 is constantly evolving through random mutuations.
-New mutuations can increase or decrease infectiousness and virulence.
+Like other viruses, SARS-CoV-2 is constantly evolving through random mutations.
+New mutations can increase or decrease infectiousness and virulence.
 Several variants have been identified and assigned Greek letter designations by the WHO.
 Variants are designated as variants of concern (VOC) if they display characteristics like increased transmissability or virulence.
+Since the beginning of the pandemic, multiple VOCs and variants of interest have been designated by WHO.

 Vaccine

 An accelerated international development program resulted in the first vaccine being approved for emergency use in late 2020.
-For example, the first person vaccinated in the U.S. received the vaccine on 14 Dec.
-2020.
 In many regions, health care workers, other medical professionals, and elderly/vulnerable populations were prioritized for early vaccinations.
-At least 13 different vaccines have been administered.
-As of 21 Feb.
-2022, more than 10.4 billion vaccine does had been administered, including booster doses in some regions.
-Progress against coronavirus infection rates and the availability and distribution of vaccines around the world has been uneven.
+At least 15 different vaccines have been administered.
+As of 23 May 2023, more than 13.3 billion vaccine does had been administered, including booster doses in some regions.

 Vaccines reduce the risk of severe illness, hospitalization and death from COVID-19.
-Early rsults also have shown vaccines to be effective in reducing SARS-CoV-2 transmission and preventing COVID-19.
-In addition, people who are up to date on vaccines, including booster doses where eligible, are likely to have stronger proection against variants.
+The vaccines have been shown to be effective in reducing SARS-CoV-2 transmission and preventing COVID-19.
+In addition, people who are up to date on vaccines, including booster doses where eligible, are likely to have stronger protection against variants.
+More information is available on the WHO variant tracking website.

 Impact on Aviation